flintlib/arb/doc/source/fmprb.rst

     Sets *x* to a ball containing the interval `[a, b]`.
 We require that `a \le b`.

-.. function:: slong fmprb_rel_error_bits(const fmprb_t x)

-    Returns the effective relative error of *x* measured in bits, defined as the difference between the position of the top bit in the radius and the top bit in the midpoint, plus one.
-    The result is clamped between plus/minus *FMPR_PREC_EXACT*.

-.. function:: slong fmprb_rel_accuracy_bits(const fmprb_t x)

-    Returns the effective relative accuracy of *x* measured in bits, equal to the negative of the return value from *fmprb_rel_error_bits*.

 .. function:: slong fmprb_bits(const fmprb_t x)

     Returns the number of bits needed to represent the absolute value of the mantissa of the midpoint of *x*, i.e. the minimum precision sufficient to represent *x* exactly.
 Returns 0 if the midpoint of *x* is a special value.

-.. function:: void fmprb_trim(fmprb_t y, const fmprb_t x)

-    Sets *y* to a trimmed copy of *x*: rounds *x* to a number of bits equal to the accuracy of *x* (as indicated by its radius), plus a few guard bits.
-The resulting ball is guaranteed to contain *x*, but is more economical if *x* has less than full accuracy.

 .. function:: int fmprb_get_unique_fmpz(fmpz_t z, const fmprb_t x)